Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Introduction

 \section{Introduction}

 Stochastic Gradient Descent (SGD) has long been the workhorse of large-scale machine learning.
-Since its early application to multilayer perceptrons in the 1960s\citep{amari_theory_1967}, its simplicity, scalability, and low per-iteration cost have made it the default optimizer for deep learning models \citep{bottou_optimization_2018}.
-Classical convergence theory for SGD under noisy gradients typically guarantees a sublinear rate of \( \mathcal{O}(1/k) \) under convexity and smoothness assumptions \citep{robbins_stochastic_1951, blum_approximation_1954} The theory for SGD convergence under various combinations of conditions is well studied and documented in ~\citet{garrigos_handbook_2024,khaled_better_2022}, and \citet{bach_learning_2024}.
-However, these worst-case bounds often underestimate the actual performance of SGD in practice, particularly during the late stages of training \citep{bach2024}.
+Since its early application to multilayer perceptrons in the 1960s \citep{amari_theory_1967}, its simplicity, scalability, and low per-iteration cost have made it a popular optimizer for deep learning models \citep{bottou_optimization_2018}.
+Classical convergence theory for SGD under noisy gradients typically guarantees a sublinear rate of \( \mathcal{O}(1/k) \) under convexity and smoothness assumptions \citep{robbins_stochastic_1951, blum_approximation_1954}.
+The theory for SGD convergence under various combinations of conditions is well studied and documented in ~\citet{garrigos_handbook_2024,khaled_better_2022}, and \citet{Bach2024}.

 Recent theoretical developments have established \emph{linear convergence} for SGD under stronger conditions, such as strong convexity, smoothness, and bounded noise~\citep{bottou_optimization_2018}.
 When the loss \( F \) is \( c \)-strongly convex, has \( L \)-Lipschitz gradients, and the learning rate \( \alpha \) satisfies \( \alpha \leq \mu / (L K_G) \), the iterates \( \bfw_k \) satisfy